Our Curriculum

 Computing prepares children to participate in a rapidly changing technological world.
 Our children experience the benefits of computers on a daily basis with interactive whiteboards in each classroom.
 Numeracy and literacy work is enhanced by specifically designed software that children can use independently.
 Pupils are taught to specific computing skills and learn to use them confidently across the curriculum.
 They can use a wide range of computing tools and information sources, including the Internet, to support their work.
 Thanks to the generosity of the Friends the school has 18 iPads which are used constantly in the classroom to enhance learning.
 We have 30 notebooks, and have recently purchased 16 chrome books, keeping our computer hardware up to date.

-Computing Progression of skills
+Computing Progression of Learning

 Religious Education